ChenMorSays/Small-Bets/README.md

 To win over time and have a positive expected value on your investments
 (be it with time or money):
 - Run many iterations / experiments
-- Study your investment to minime loss in each bet
+- Study your investment to minimize the loss in each bet
 - Take small bets (little leverage) and a big potential upside

 Over time, your success is inevitable.